rockdev055/chakra-ui/CONTRIBUTING.md

 ### Building locally

 To use the provided build scripts with yarn you have to install `npm@^10`.
-Depending on the package you want to build just run `npm run build`.
+Depending on the package you want to build just run `npm run core:build`.

 ### Coding style